 Meek flower shop assistant Seymour (Rick Moranis) pines for co-worker Audrey (Ellen Greene).
 During a total eclipse, he discovers an unusual plant he names Audrey II, which feeds only on human flesh and blood.
 The growing plant attracts a great deal of business for the previously struggling store.
 After Seymour feeds Audrey's boyfriend, Orin (Steve Martin), after Orin's accidental death, he must come up with more bodies for the increasingly bloodthirsty plant.

-NOTE: When creating this menu I though of this as more of a movie to watch for a date night with your significant other/bae or a girls night so the menu is a little more grown up.
+NOTE: When creating this menu, I thought of this as more of a movie to watch for a date night with your significant other/bae or a girls' night, so the menu is a little more grown-up.

 THE MENU